masurp/corona_analyses/README.md

 ### 1\.
 Analyzing China, South Korea, Italy, and Germany

 In a first step, I am comparing China, South Korea, Italy, and Germany.
 Why these countries?
-These four countries are at very different stages.
-China was the first to experience the outbreak and they have almost contained the spreading of the virus by now.
-South Korea is starting to control the virus outbreak.
-Italy is currently experiencing one of the worst outbreaks and drastic measures have been taken in the last weeks.
+These countries are at very different stages or show very different developments (in terms of size and patterns).
+China, for example, was the first to experience the outbreak and they seem to have contained the spreading of the virus by now.
+South Korea is similarly controlling the virus outbreak (the pattern follows China).
-The virus has reached Germany considerably later, but the growth rate is very steep at this moment.
+Italy has been experiencing one of the worst outbreaks and drastic measures have been taken, we see the first signs that it slowly gets better.
+The virus has reached Germany considerably later.
+Although the growth rate was very steep in the beginning, it now starts to follow the pattern of China and South Korea.

 <caption>